In 1949, the first CNC machine was invented. Since then, CNCs have evolved rapidly, changing industries and manufacturing forever.

 Depending on your budget, time, work material, shape, and size of the product, you can choose from several types of CNC machines to make almost anything you want.

 There are twelve types of CNC machines: CNC Mills, CNC Routers, CNC Plasma Cutting Machines, CNC Lathes, CNC Laser Cutters, CNC Water-jet Cutters, CNC Electrical Discharge Machines (EDM), CNC grinders, CNC Bending Machines, CNC Drilling Machines, CNC Robot, and 3D Printers.

 Different types of CNC machines

-CNC machines differentiate themselves through the function they perform, materials they work upon, and the underlying technology of the machine.
+CNC machines can be differentiated based on the function they perform, the materials they work on, and the underlying technology of the machine.

 1. CNC Milling Machine

-CNC mills are one of the most popular CNC machines, with built in tools used mainly for drilling and cutting.
+CNC mills are one of the most popular CNC machines, used mainly for milling, drilling, and cutting operations.

-Okuma, HaaS and DMG Mori are some of the popular CNC milling machine manufacturers.
+Okuma, Haas, and DMG Mori are some of the popular professional-level CNC milling machine manufacturers.

 2. CNC Router

-CNC routers are characterized by their ability to use computer numerical control to route spindle and machine tool paths to design and shape materials like wood, steel, composites, aluminum, foam, and plastic to the desired design and shape.
+CNC routers are characterized by their ability to use computer numerical control to route spindle and machine tool paths to design and shape materials like wood, steel, composites, aluminum, foam, and plastic, into the desired design and shape.